Andreyhuey/Andreyhuey/README.md

 🤔 Here's a link to my [portfolio](https://andreyhuey.github.io/portfolio/)

-💬 I love running, playing basketball, videos games & watching animations, anime & mediaeval movies.
+💬 I love playing basketball, videos games, running, watching horror, animations, anime & mediaeval movies.

 📫 To get in touch with me, you can reach me at andreyhuey777@gmail.com.